wuzhiguocarter/hopr/environments.md

 ## king spades    13
 ```

 And the `shuffle` function doesn't actually shuffle `deck` (it returns a copy of `deck` that has been shuffled).
-In short, both of these functions use `deck`, but neither manipulates `deck`—and we would like them to.
+In short, both of these functions use `deck`, but neither manipulates `deck`---and we would like them to.

 To fix these functions, you will need to learn how R stores, looks up, and manipulates objects like `deck`.
 R does all of these things with the help of an environment system.